host1-tech/wuzzle/packages/wuzzle/README.md

 };
 ```

 The `webpackConfig` is the webpack config generated in target bundler to setup its webpack compilation and the `webpack` is the webpack object itself imported inside.
 Tweak the `webpackConfig` to setup or teardown any parts of it to fit the need.
 Also, an env variable `WUZZLE_COMMAND_ARGS` is available to help check any arguments of current execution in `wuzzle.config.js`.
-For now, the hijacking and altering is tested against [CRA](https://github.com/facebook/create-react-app), [Next](https://github.com/vercel/next.js), [Storybook](https://github.com/storybookjs/storybook/), [Razzle](https://github.com/jaredpalmer/razzle), [Taro](https://github.com/nervjs/taro), [EW](https://github.com/electron-userland/electron-webpack) and [Webpack](https://github.com/webpack/webpack).
-(And it's supposed to work well with other bundles.)
+For now, the hijacking and altering is supported and tested against [CRA](https://github.com/facebook/create-react-app), [Next](https://github.com/vercel/next.js), [Storybook](https://github.com/storybookjs/storybook/), [Razzle](https://github.com/jaredpalmer/razzle), [Taro](https://github.com/nervjs/taro), [EW](https://github.com/electron-userland/electron-webpack) and [Webpack](https://github.com/webpack/webpack).
+(But it's supposed to work well with other bundles.)

 ### Transpiling